mpeeples2008/ArchNetSci/_book/06-spatial-networks.md

 * **`sf`** - This package is designed for plotting and encoding simple spatial features and vector data and converting locations among different map projections.
 Check [here](https://r-spatial.github.io/sf/) for a good brief overview of the package.
 * **`ggmap`** - This package is a visualization tool that allows you to combine typical R figures in the `ggplot2` format with static maps available online through services like Google Maps, Stamen Maps, OpenStreet Maps, and others.
 This package is useful for quickly generating maps with a background layer and that is how we use it here.
 * **`cccd`** - This is a package that is designed explicitly for working with spatial data and has a number of functions for defining networks based on relative neighborhoods and other spatial network definitions.
-* **`deldir`** - This package package is designed to create spatial partitions including calculating Delaunay triangulation and Voronoi tessellations of spatial planes.
+* **`deldir`** - This package is designed to create spatial partitions including calculating Delaunay triangulation and Voronoi tessellations of spatial planes.
 * **`geosphere`** - This is a package focused on spherical trigonometry and has functions which allow us to calculate distances between points in spherical geographic space across the globe.
 * **`RBGL`** - This is an R implementation of a package called the Boost Graph Library.
 This package has a number of functions but we use it here as it provides a function to test for graph planarity.